iag0g0mes/intention_gat/README.md

 ### Features

 #### Dataset

+1) This project was evaluated in the Argoverse V.1.
+Motion Forecasting Dataset, available at https://www.argoverse.org/av1.html
+2) Follow the instructions in https://github.com/argoverse/argoverse-api to install the argoverse-api

 ##### Extract Features
-1) activate the environment and move to the feature folder
+1) Activate the environment and move to the feature folder

 ```shell
 conda activate argo